Trafilatura: High-Accuracy Web Content Extraction

 Origin

-Adrien Barbaresi, a research scientist at the Berlin-Brandenburg Academy of Sciences (BBAW), built Trafilatura out of necessity2.
+Adrien Barbaresi, a research scientist at the Berlin-Brandenburg Academy of Sciences (BBAW), built the original Trafilatura out of necessity2.
 His work on the DWDS and ZDL digital lexicography projects required building large text corpora from web sources, and corpus linguists need clean structured text — not HTML soup — at scale.

 How extraction works